ContactEngineering/SurfaceTopography/docs/usage.rst

 Handling topographies
 ---------------------

-Handling of topography data, either two-dimensional topography maps or line scan, is handled by the :mod:`PyCo.Topography` module.
+`SurfaceTopography` is designed for handling topography data, either two-dimensional topography maps or line scan.
 There are three basic topography classes implemented in this module:

 - :class:`Topography` is a representation of a two-dimensional topography map that lives on a uniform grid.
 - :class:`UniformLineScan` is a representation of a one-dimensional line-scan that lives on a uniform grid.